exadel-inc/esl/src/modules/esl-media/README.md

  - **active** (boolean) - marker that indicates that media is playing

 ### Events:
- - `esl:media:error` - (bubbles) fires when API is initialized with error
+ - `media:error` - (bubbles) fires when API is initialized with error
- - `esl:media:ready` - (bubbles) fires when API is ready
+ - `media:ready` - (bubbles) fires when API is ready
- - `esl:media:play` - (bubbles) fires when esl-media starts playing
+ - `media:play` - (bubbles) fires when esl-media starts playing
- - `esl:media:paused` - (bubbles) fires when esl-media is paused
+ - `media:paused` - (bubbles) fires when esl-media is paused
- - `esl:media:ended` - (bubbles) fires when esl-media is ended
+ - `media:ended` - (bubbles) fires when esl-media is ended
- - `esl:media:detach` - (bubbles) fires after esl-media provider is detached (reinitialized / disconnected from the DOM)
+ - `media:detach` - (bubbles) fires after esl-media provider is detached (reinitialized / disconnected from the DOM)
- - `esl:media:mangedpause` - (bubbles) fires when media was paused by esl-media group restriction manager
+ - `media:mangedpause` - (bubbles) fires when media was paused by esl-media group restriction manager

 ### Examples:
 ```html